Dev-filip/Bit-Number-Converter/README.md

 # Text/Numbers to binary calculator

-👋 Hello, you now looking at binary calculator.
+👋 Hello, you are now looking at binary calculator.

 What things can it do?